Skip to content

 git push origin master

-This creates a new tag using the traditional "mono repo" style tag.
-The prefix is the path to the project in the repository and the suffix is the semantic version for that project.
+The convention used above is important: <project_name>/<version>.
+By default, the tag event used in our github release type only triggers when a tag matching the project name is pushed.
+This ensures that projects are all versioned separately in the repository.
 After creating and pushing this tag, a new workflow is created and the CI pipeline runs again.
 Allow the new workflow to run to completion before proceeding.

-Once the workflow is completed, you'll notice that a new release is created on GitHub with the name set to our git tag.
-The release will contain a single artifact which is the Python wheel created by our release target.
+Once the workflow is completed, you'll notice that a new release is created on GitHub with the name set to our git tag (this is what we configured the name to earlier).
+The release will contain a single artifact which is the Python wheel created by our github release.
 Notice that no other projects had a release added.
-This is the default behavior: only projects which "match" the mono repo tag will create a new release and upload assets.
-All other projects will skip this step.

 Conclusion